jadrs/biotracker/README.md

 ### Linking Algorithm

 Our tracking algorithm consists of two stages.
-During the first stage, we links points frame-by-frame based on a conservative (low false positive regime) distance-based criterion.
+During the first stage, we link points frame-by-frame based on a conservative (low false positive regime) distance-based criterion.
 The second stage takes as input a set of track fragments (or *tracklets*) and try to join them based on tracklet-to-tracklet temporal and spatial consistency (we search for paths on a graph whose nodes correspond to tracklets and its edges measuring possible connections.)

 Lets look at the following 1d tracking example.